N8-CIR-Bede/documentation/rhel8/index.rst

 ===============

 Bede is in the process of an Operating System upgrade from Red Hat Enterprise Linux 7 (RHEL 7) to Red Hat Enterprise Linux 8 (RHEL 8).

-This upgrade will improve system security and enable the use of newer software versions, such as CUDA 11.
+This upgrade will enable the use of newer software versions, such as CUDA 11.

 However, it may impact your use of Bede: